acmenezes/RAG-Blueprint/data-ingestion/README.md

 print(f"Generated {metrics['total_chunks']} chunks")
 ```

-### Example Scripts
+### Sample test scripts

-The `examples` directory contains sample scripts for using the local runner:
+The `tests` directory contains sample scripts for using the local runner:

 - `run_with_local_files.sh` - Example of running with local PDF files
 - `run_with_minio.sh` - Example of fetching documents from MinIO